-You may select multiple counties in the search box.
+You may select multiple items in the search boxes below.
 If

 no county is selected, the entire state (all counties) will be reported by default.

 The species name may be entered as either the common name (Indiana bat) or the scientific

 name (Myotis sodalis).
 A general name ("bat") can also be entered

 but may bring up additional, unwanted listings containing the letters "b",

 Nomenclature of species is not contained in any single source.
 The most recent taxonomic